Finding the Least Common Multiple (LCM) of 16 and 20: A full breakdown

 Method 2: Prime Factorization

 This method is more efficient for larger numbers and provides a deeper understanding of the mathematical principles involved.
 It relies on expressing each number as a product of its prime factors.
-A prime number is a whole number greater than 1 that has only two divisors: 1 and itself (e.g., 2, 3, 5, 7, 11...).
+This leads to a prime number is a whole number greater than 1 that has only two divisors: 1 and itself (e. g., 2, 3, 5, 7, 11...)
+And it works..

 Finding the LCM of 16 and 20 using prime factorization: